PragmaticWebLimited/pragmatic-drupal7-importer/README.md

 The plugin assumes a database called `wordpress_test` exists and is accessible using the credentials in your WordPress' `wp-config.php` file.
 If you will be working on PHPUnit tests, you will need to manually make sure the database exists.

+Use the filter `pragmatic.drupal7_importer.drupal_user_roles_mapping` to map how Drupal user roles map to WordPress user roles.

 ## Development Process
 ### Contributions